IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/subtitling.md

 *cettolo AT fbk DOT eu*
 *ematusov AT apptek DOT com*

-The email should include the following information:
+The email should also include the following information:

 * Institute/company:
 * Contact Person: